 Cornell’s solo acoustic ‘Songbook’ tour attracted sellout crowds and critical acclaim worldwide.
 Jim Farber of the New York Daily News observed, “sometimes you don’t recognize the full power of a voice until you strip everything away from it.”

 Chris Cornell died on May 17, 2017 in his hotel room in Detroit, shortly after concluding his last Soundgarden concert.
 As the result of a depression medication overdose, he allegedly hung himself.
-He was 52 and full of plans to accomplish.
+He was 52 and full of plans for things yet to accomplish.

 As is often the case with celebrity musicians who pass suddenly and unexpectedly, the interest in their work launches them back into the spotlight in the wake of their death.
 Chris Cornell, who committed suicide as the result of an overdose of prescription medication, saw 5 of his albums re-enter the Billboard 200 in the wake of his death.